The following cats have made international headlines as a result of their job titles.

 Tama – Stationmaster Cat

-The struggling Kishigawa railway line saw dramatic increase in revenue after appointing a cat to the position of Stationmaster in 2007.
+The struggling Kishigawa railway line achieved a dramatic increase in revenue after appointing a cat to the position of Stationmaster in 2007.
 As Tama’s fame and revenue-generating capacity grew, she was promoted to the newly created position of Super-Stationmaster and provided with a human Assistant Stationmaster to guide visitors to her.

 Tama’s job consists of wearing a uniform, posing for photos, and delighting tourists.
 When Tama holds her front legs together, her calico fur pattern forms the shape of a heart.
 Couples consider it good luck if Tama displays this heart mark when they visit.